ysaito2/blog/_posts/2021-12-18-Elongineering.md

 &nbsp;&nbsp;

 Another book to read would be "The Case for Mars" by Robert Zubrin, the current President and Founder of Mars Society (which Elon Musk is a member).
-The engineering decisions in Space X is clearly influenced by ideas in the book, like a Mars mission with no reliance on LEO+lunar infrastructure ("Mars Direct" approach) and short development cycle ("If you want to get humans to Mars, you can't do it in thirty years; you can't do it in twenty years - ten years is the most you can hope for").
+The engineering decisions in Space X is clearly influenced by ideas in the book, like a Mars mission with no reliance on orbital infrastructure ("Mars Direct" approach).
+The book also advocates for short development cycles, "If you want to get humans to Mars, you can't do it in thirty years; you can't do it in twenty years - ten years is the most you can hope for", which SpaceX is famous for.
 I may be overreaching, but it seems Elon has applied the engineering philosophies in the book not only for SpaceX, but also in his other ventures.

 &nbsp;&nbsp;

-I have realized there are glimps of influences by engineering history, like Kelly Johnson, founder of Lockheed Martin's Skunk Works, who advocated for a small elite engineers to tackle audacious projects and keeping the engineers and manufactoring from stone-throw away from each other, like how it is setup at Space-X Hawthrone office.
+I have realized there are glimps of influences by engineering history, like Kelly Johnson, founder of Lockheed Martin's Skunk Works, who advocated for a small elite engineers to tackle audacious projects.
+He also kept his engineers and manufactoring from stone-throw away from each other, like how it is setup at Space-X Hawthrone office.
 We can also see influences from Paul MacCready, inventor of the human-propelled glider, who designed his glider to be cheap and easy to manufacture such that he can handle 10 crashes a day, which is the approach SpaceX is taking with the Starship development.

 &nbsp;&nbsp;

 I also found that following the trajectory of Neurolink is a great resource for studying "Elongineering".
 Starting from the [white paper](https://www.biorxiv.org/content/10.1101/703801v1) published sometime around 2018, diving into the references of the paper, its easy to follow how the Neurolink team identified immediate problems and the methods they took to solve them.
-The annoucements on youtube show a trajectory of the company positioning its identiity, where the earlier annoucement made by the company is clearly a period of "feeling" around the problem.
-The most recent announcement shows a more clear direction of the company.

 &nbsp;&nbsp;

 I'm having trouble finding great resources for Tesla, and other "smaller" projects like Boring company, online education for kids (forgot the name), Hyperloop, etc. I guess its more challenging to draw a clear trajectory for Tesla since Elon joined the company as an engineer and later became the CEO.
-The other smaller projects are "lets try this cool idea", more of a novelty rather than projects focused on solving a urgent/audacious problem.
+I find the other smaller projects to be more of a novelty ("lets try this cool idea") rather than projects focused on solving a urgent/audacious problem.

 &nbsp;&nbsp;